-Sue began to practise yoga in India in 1991 and completed her Teacher Training with the British Wheel of Yoga in 1999.
-She has continued to attend trainings and retreats with highly respected yoga and meditation teachers as well as osteopaths, physiotherapists and practitioners of other disciplines.
-Her teaching is rooted in a consistent personal practice and evolves with new interests and insights.
+I began to practise yoga in India in 1991 and completed my Teacher Training with the British Wheel of Yoga in 1999.
+I continue to attend trainings and retreats with highly respected yoga and meditation teachers as well as osteopaths, physiotherapists and practitioners of other disciplines.
+My teaching is rooted in a consistent personal practice and evolves with new interests and insights.

-Over the past 20 years, Sue has taught mainstream classes, individual sessions and classes for people with limited mobility, long-term illness, mental health difficulties and learning disabilities as well as carers, children, professional dancers and actors.
-Between 2001 and 2014 she delivered a range of courses for Lancashire Adult Learning.
-She taught yoga for several years at Lancaster University and Ludus Dance.
-She has co-led yoga and meditation retreats at Dhanakosa Buddhist retreat centre in Scotland and yoga weekends at Samye Ling Tibetan monastery.
-For several years, she jointly organised the Yoga Space at Buddhafield Festival in Somerset.
-Currently, she is teaching yoga to health professionals via University Hospitals of Morecambe Bay NHS Foundation Trust as well as private classes and individual sessions.
-Since 2012, she has been training in Rosen Method Bodywork and is now offering Rosen sessions in Lancaster and Didsbury.
-This allows plenty of time for growing vegetables, gathering firewood and living simply.
+Over the past 20 years, I’ve regularly taught mainstream classes, individual sessions and classes for people with limited mobility, long-term illness, mental health difficulties and learning disabilities as well as carers, children, professional dancers and actors.
+Between 2001 and 2014 I delivered a range of yoga and healthy living courses for Lancashire Adult Learning.
+I taught for several years at Lancaster University and Ludus Dance.
+I regularly co-led yoga and meditation retreats at Dhanakosa Buddhist retreat centre in Scotland and yoga weekends at Samye Ling Tibetan monastery.
+For several years, I jointly organised the Yoga Space at Buddhafield Festival in Somerset.
+Currently, I teach yoga to health professionals of University Hospitals of Morecambe Bay NHS Foundation Trust and to clients of Cancercare, Slynedales as well as private classes and individual sessions.
+Since 2012, I have been training in Rosen Method Bodywork and I now offer Rosen sessions in Lancaster and Didsbury, at Buddhafield festival and other events.

-‘It is not important whether or not we can touch our toes.
-What matters is how we practise and how we feel.
-Yoga is being our true Self.’
+It’s not important whether or not we can stand on our head or even touch our toes.
+What matters is how we practise, how present we are.